filecoin-project/specs-actors/docs/post-mortem-jan-21.md

 We introduced the bug when refactoring deadline state methods in [#761](https://github.com/filecoin-project/specs-actors/pull/761).
 We then propagated it into the PR introducing the DeadlineSectorMap and PartitionSectorMap in [#861](https://github.com/filecoin-project/specs-actors/pull/861).
 This PR includes tests of these abstractions, but they do not cover ranging non-empty collections.
 There also were no tests checking determinism over non-empty collections, or any existing testing patterns of this sort to build off of.

-No significant changes to these abstractions or tests until bug discovery
+We made no significant changes to these abstractions or tests until bug discovery.

 ## Part 2: Discussion